Help - Maintaining your approvals - Amendments for projects conducted in NHS/HSC

 • updating their local database with changes to contact details

-Implementing amendments
+Implementing modifications

 • the necessary approvals and reviews are complete

-• they never objected to the amendment
+• they never objected to the modification

 • you are both happy that any objections the participating organisation did raise have been fixed

-Participating organisations are strongly encouraged to confirm they can accept the amendment before the 35-day deadline when they have no objection to raise about it.
+Participating organisations are strongly encouraged to confirm they can accept the modification before the 35-day deadline when they have no objection to raise about it.
 We also encourage them to do the following as soon as possible:

-Confirming implementation of all amendments - for participating organisations in Scotland and/or Northern Ireland only: Tell the local research team when you want to implement the amendment at their organisation.
-You can use the email template for England and Wales to help you do this.
+Tell the local research team when you want to implement the modification at their organisation.
+You can use the email template for England, Wales and Northern Ireland to help you do this.

 Back to the top